Characters: Supernatural Special Children

 - Anti Anti Christ: While they are all potential vessels for Lucifer who have been fed demon blood, most of the Special Children are just young adults trying to fit in and deal with their powers.

-- Bad Powers, Bad People: Ansem and Max.
+- Bad Powers, Bad People: Ansem and Max quickly start using their powers to murder people.

 - Blessed with Suck: The psychic visions are accompanied by headaches, and it takes Ava and Sam some time to understand what their visions of death really are.
 Lily accidentally kills her girlfriend by touching her.
 Scott started to develop migraines, depression, paranoia, and nightmares, as his power manifested.

-- Bio-Augmentation/Bizarre Human Biology: All of the Special Children possess demon blood within their blood, courtesy of Azazel bleeding in their mouths at 6 months of age.
+- Bio-Augmentation: All of the Special Children possess demon blood within their blood, courtesy of Azazel bleeding in their mouths at 6 months of age.

 - Bizarre Baby Boom: While there are hints there may be multiple generations including Rosie's generation born in 2006, the story focuses on children born in 1983.

-- The Chosen Many/The Chosen One: They were chosen by Azazel (The Yellow-Eyed Demon) based on their pedigree, and he then has them battle to find the one true vessel for Lucifer.
+- The Chosen Many: They were chosen by Azazel (The Yellow-Eyed Demon) based on their pedigree, and he then has them battle to find the one true vessel for Lucifer.

 - Combo Platter Powers: While most of the Special Children have Psychic Powers, some also have Super Strength or Touch of Death.
 Scott uses electrocution to kill with his touch.